skhadk10/e-commerce-admin-UI/README.md

 # Getting Started with Create React App

-This is the e-commerce admin panel
+This is the e-commerce admin panel of e-commerance site

 ## HOw to use